There is so much to see and do in the area, for all tastes and cultural interests - here are just a few of our personal suggestions…

 The Phoenicians called the Rock of Ifach the Northern Rock to distinguish it from Gibraltar (the Southern Rock) as these were the only spectacular promontories they encountered on their travels to the western shores of the Mediterranean.
 332m high, the Ifach is today a nature reserve and can be reached by a zigzag path to get a spectacular panoramic view of the entire Marina Alta (not for the faint hearted!).

 Valencia really does offer a perfect blend of a beautiful historic centre, beaches, fiestas including the world-famous Las Fallas, and a great sporting heritage having for several years been the home to The America’s Cup (the Yachting World’s equivalent of the Olympics) and the Formula 1 Grand Pix of Europe.
-Just over an hour's drive from Casa Windlenook, we'd highly recommend a day trip.
+Just over an hour's drive from Casa Windlenook, you'll find lots of information about the city on this link here - we'd highly recommend a day trip.

 Vineyards of the Jalon Valley